 5. Provide sufficient air space and air circulation to prevent condensation and excessive odors.
+In the case of AMI milking unit rooms, all ventilation air shall come from outside the cattle housing area.

 When milking is done elsewhere than in a suitable place provided for this purpose, the milk may become contaminated.
 Floors constructed of concrete or other impervious materials can be kept clean more easily than floors constructed of wood, earth or similar materials and are; therefore, more apt to be kept clean.
 Painted or properly finished walls and ceilings encourage cleanliness.
 Tight ceilings reduce the likelihood of dust and extraneous material getting into the milk.
 Adequate lighting makes it more probable that the barn will be clean and that the lactating animals will be milked in a sanitary manner.